kennyquast/Boringproxy-client_docker/README.md

 -----------------------------

-The Dockerfile will crate a docker for you.
+The Dockerfile will create a docker for you.
 It however requires you to have the latest version of Boringproxy in the same folder you can get boringproxy from the official repository (https://github.com/boringproxy/boringproxy/releases)

 Once you have these files in the same folder you can build and run the docker